LinkedIn Hack: How to Add Video to Your LinkedIn Profile

 Incorporating video doesn’t have to be difficult.
 If your sales strategies include video, issues with loading longer clips to your LinkedIn Profile are no longer a worry!

 Say you have a video and you want to include it in your Profile’s Featured or Experience section.
-Here’s Viveka’s solution:
+Here’s Viveka’s solution step by step:

 - For the Featured section, just click on the star and “Feature on top of profile”.
 And you are done.

 - If you want to add the video to an experience section,